 U2 – Achtung Baby

-No musical act has benefited from Brian Eno’s guiding hand more than Ireland’s godhead quartet.
+With more than a half dozen albums produced by Brian Eno, or co-produced by him, no musical act has benefited from the auteur’s guiding hand more than Ireland’s godhead quartet.
 He’s received production, performance, and even vocal credits on seven official U2 releases, and joined them outright on the Passengers album project Original Soundtracks 1 in 1995.
 Eno throughout the 1980s had helped reflect and shape Bono’s emotion and bring The Edge’s wavering, atmospheric guitar to the fore.
-For arguably U2’s last great album he and co-producer Daniel Lanois trucked in a load of studio tricks, electronic flirtations, and Central and Eastern European grime.
+For Achtung Baby, arguably U2’s last great album, he and co-producer Daniel Lanois trucked in a load of studio tricks, electronic flirtations, and Central and Eastern European grime.
 The synthesized results were all even better than the real thing: Bono’s fuzzy, staticky voice, Larry Mullen, Jr.’s drums suggesting trash cans, and Adam Clayton’s basslines as remix material. – AB

 James – Laid